 Member | Established: 1942 | Member since 1977

-The ICJCE, established in 1942, unites auditors and firms on a voluntary basis.
+The ICJCE, established in 1942, unites auditors and firms voluntarily.
 The ICJCE establishes ethical standards, investigates and disciplines its members, promotes the adoption and implementation of international standards, represents and promotes the auditing profession, develops trainings activities, and promotes improvements to professional practices.

 Statements of Membership Obligation (SMO)

 The Statements of Membership Obligations form the basis of the IFAC Member Compliance Program.
 They serve as a framework for credible and high-quality professional accountancy organizations focused on serving the public interest by adopting, or otherwise incorporating, and supporting implementation of international standards and maintaining adequate enforcement mechanisms to ensure the professional behavior of their individual members.

 In Spain, the Instituto de Contabilidad y Auditoría de Cuentas (ICAC), an organization within the Ministry of Economy, Industry and Competitiveness, is responsible for the adoption and implementation of a quality assurance (QA) review system; accordingly, ICAC has established a QA system for auditors of all public interest entities (PIEs), including listed entities, credit institutions, insurance companies, and financial brokerage companies as well as non-PIEs.